 Is an Irish Goodbye rude?

 In Irish culture, an Irish Goodbye is not considered rude to the host or other guests.
-It is a socially accepted custom and demonstrates emotional intelligence and social awareness of knowing when it is ok to dip out of the party.
+It is a socially accepted custom that demonstrates emotional intelligence and social awareness of knowing when it is okay to leave the party.

 Why the Irish Goodbye is polite

-An Irish Goodbye can actually be seen as a form of politeness and respect to the host and other guests.
-When completing an Irish Exit, you are letting the party/gathering continue as is, as opposed to making a spectacle of your leaving.
+An Irish Goodbye can be seen as a form of politeness and respect to the host and other guests.
+When completing an Irish Exit, you are letting the party/gathering continue as is, instead of making a spectacle of your leaving.

 Why we love the Irish Goodbye

-Perhaps one of the main reasons why the Irish Exit is so popular in Ireland is because when we do say Goodbye, it’s not a simple exchange of a few words.
-It’s usually a prolonged leaving with multiple exchanges of bye, bye, bye, see you later, etc.
+Perhaps one of the main reasons the Irish Exit is so popular in Ireland is that when we say Goodbye, it’s not a simple exchange of a few words.
+It’s usually prolonged leave with multiple exchanges of bye-bye, bye, see you later, etc.

-Especially in a large gathering, saying goodbye would take forever and your friends and family will be reluctant to let you leave without asking where you’re going, why you’re leaving, and why not just stay for a bit longer etc.
+Especially in a large gathering, saying goodbye would take forever, and your friends and family will be reluctant to let you leave without asking where you’re going, why you’re leaving, why not just stay for a bit longer, etc.

-An Irish Goodbye is having the self-assurance to leave, and knowing that you aren’t causing upset to anyone due to your early departure.
+An Irish Goodbye is having the self-assurance to leave and knowing that your early departure will not upset anyone.

 How to get good at Irish Goodbyes?

-If you’re planning on executing an Irish Goodbye in the near future, be sure to give it some forethought, because the last thing you want is someone catching you in the middle of the act.
+If you’re planning on executing an Irish Goodbye soon, be sure to give it some forethought.
+The last thing you want is someone catching you in the middle of the act.

-If you’re leaving with someone else, subtly hint that you’re ready to leave, don’t announce it surrounded by a crowd of people, because it will only bring attention.
+If you’re leaving with someone else, subtly hint that you’re ready to leave.
+Don’t announce it surrounded by a crowd of people because it will only attract attention.
 If you need to get something from another room, try to do so unnoticed, and it is perhaps a good idea to leave putting your coat on until you’re out of sight.

 An Irish Goodbye needs a subtle and almost undercover approach.
-If you happen to pass someone as you’re leaving and they ask where you’re off to, it’s perfectly ok to say, “I’m just heading on, see you later”.
+If you pass someone as you’re leaving and they ask where you’re off to, it’s perfectly ok to say, “I’m just heading on; see you later”.

 No one will hold it against you if you do an Irish exit, but they may try to hold onto you before you quietly escape.